CompTIA Security+ 501 Summary Part 11

 - PII is Personally Identifiable Information

+2. Response Plans An incident response plan, IRP, provides more detail than the incident response policy.
+The first step in the incident response process is preparation.
+After identifying an incident, personnel attempt to contain or isolate the problem.
+This is often as simple as disconnecting a computer from a network.
+Eradication attempts to remove all malicious components from an attack and recovery returns a system to normal operation.
+Reviewing lessons learned allows personnel to analyze the incident and the response with a goal of preventing a future occurrence.
 When collecting data for a forensic analysis, you should collect it from the most volatile to the least volatile.
 The order of volatility is cache memory, regular RAM, swap or paging file, hard drive data, logs stored on remote systems, and archived media.
 A forensic image is a bit-by-bit copy of the data and does not modify the data during the capture.
 Experts capture an image of the data before analysis to preserve the original and maintain its usability as evidence.
 Hashing provides integrity for captured images, including images of both memory and disk drives.
 You can take a hash of a drive before and after capturing an image to verify that the imaging process did not modify the drive contents.
+A chain of custody provides assurances that evidence has been controlled and handled properly after collection.
+It documents who handled the evidence and when they handled it.
+A legal hold is a court order to preserve data as evidence.
+Role-based training ensures that employees receive appropriate training based on their roles in the organization.
+Common roles that require role-based training are data owners, system administrators, system owners, end users, privileged users, and executive users.